 22 November 2018 by Mathieu Klos

 According to JUVE sources, all infringement and nullity claims were resolved as part of the settlement.
 This does not include, however, the claims of the co-litigants against the patents of Broadcom and Avago.
-Further details are not known.
+Further details are unknown.

 Observers assume that the settlement was favourable for the car manufacturers, as the first two judgments of Mannheim Regional Court (case IDs: 7 O 174/17, 7 O 192/17) were in their favour.
 Although a third case was heard orally in September, the verdict has not yet been announced.